Bird vocalization: Function

 Individual birds may be sensitive enough to identify each other through their calls.
 Many birds that nest in colonies can locate their chicks using their calls.
 Calls are sometimes distinctive enough for individual identification even by human researchers in ecological studies.

-Many birds engage in duet calls.
+Over 400 bird species engage in duet calls.
 In some cases, the duets are so perfectly timed as to appear almost as one call.
 This kind of calling is termed antiphonal duetting.
 Such duetting is noted in a wide range of families including quails, bushshrikes, babblers such as the scimitar babblers, and some owls and parrots.
 In territorial songbirds, birds are more likely to countersing when they have been aroused by simulated intrusion into their territory.
-This implies a role in intraspecies aggressive competition.
+This implies a role in intraspecies aggressive competition towards joint resource defense.
+Duets are well known in cranes, but the Sarus Crane seems unique in infrequently also having three bonded adults defending one territory who perform "triets".
+Triets had a lower frequency relative to duets, but the functional value of this difference is not yet known.

 Sometimes, songs vocalized in the post-breeding season act as a cue to conspecific eavesdroppers.
 In black-throated blue warblers, males that have bred and reproduced successfully sing to their offspring to influence their vocal development, while males that have failed to reproduce usually abandon the nests and stay silent.
 The post-breeding song therefore inadvertently informs the unsuccessful males of particular habitats that have a higher likelihood of reproductive success.
 The social communication by vocalization provides a shortcut to locating high quality habitats and saves the trouble of directly assessing various vegetation structures.

 Some birds are excellent vocal mimics.
 In some tropical species, mimics such as the drongos may have a role in the formation of mixed-species foraging flocks.
 Vocal mimicry can include conspecifics, other species or even man-made sounds.
 Many hypotheses have been made on the functions of vocal mimicry including suggestions that they may be involved in sexual selection by acting as an indicator of fitness, help brood parasites, or protect against predation, but strong support is lacking for any function.
 Many birds, especially those that nest in cavities, are known to produce a snakelike hissing sound that may help deter predators at close range.

 Some cave-dwelling species, including the oilbird and swiftlets (Collocalia and Aerodramus species), use audible sound (with the majority of sonic location occurring between 2 and 5 kHz) to echolocate in the darkness of caves.
 The only bird known to make use of infrasound (at about 20 Hz) is the western capercaillie.